arslankhanali/apple-notes-mcp/README.md

 ## Notes

 - The server uses AppleScript to interact with the Notes app
-- You will need to grant Terminal/iTerm/Cursor permission to control Notes in System Preferences > Security & Privacy > Accessibility
+- You will need to grant Terminal/iTerm/Cursor *PERMISSION* to control Notes in System Preferences > Security & Privacy > Accessibility
 - Account names are case-sensitive (e.g., "iCloud" vs "icloud")